-The core transcriptional circuitry defining embryonic stem cells has been elucidated over the last years, but we know much less about the genetic factors controlling entrance to and exit from pluripotency.
-We have developed novel screening approaches to uncover the genetic dependencies of reprogramming, differentiation, cell type identity, and epigenetic control of cellular state.
-Typically, changes in cell identity require time, involve several intermediate steps, and are often inefficient.
-We want to identify the genetic hierarchies governing these transitions positively or negatively, to gain further understanding of the processes as well as to establish a handle to modulate them.
+Changes in cell identity require time, involve several intermediate steps, and are often inefficient.
+While this fact prevents identity change towards pathogenic states, it also represents a hurdle e.g. for regenerative processes.
+We want to identify the genetic hierarchies governing these transitions positively or negatively, to gain further understanding of cell type control as well as to establish a handle to modulate them.

 Elling, U., Penninger, JM.
 (2014).
 Genome wide functional genetics in haploid cells.
 FEBS Lett.
 588(15):2415-21